 Dear Ms. Jackson:

-This letter Agreement will confirm the reconciled natural gas imbalances between Northern Natural Gas Company (NNG), El Paso Natural Gas Company (El Paso), and Transwestern Pipeline Company (TW).
+This letter Agreement will confirm the reconciled natural gas metering imbalances among Northern Natural Gas Company (NNG), El Paso Natural Gas Company (El Paso), and Transwestern Pipeline Company (TW) (collectively the Parties).

-Whereas El Paso agrees that it owes TW 651,143 Dth through February 28, 2000 on El Paso meter #14347.
-NNG agrees that it owes El Paso 98,236 Dth through November 30, 1999 on El Paso meter #14430.
-NNG also agrees that it owes El Paso 34,074 Dth through October 31, 1998 on El Paso meter #05421.
+The Parties agree that: El Paso owes TW 651,143 Dth through February 28, 2000 on El Paso meter #14347, NNG owes El Paso 98,236 Dth through November 30, 1999 on El Paso meter #14430, and NNG owes El Paso 34,074 Dth through October 31, 1998 on El Paso meter #05421.

-Therefore, TW, El Paso, and NNG agree to net the imbalances and El Paso agrees that the net volume imbalance of 518,833 Dth will be resolved by volumetric payback.
+The Parties agree to net the imbalances and El Paso agrees that the net volume imbalance of 518,833 Dth owed to TW will be resolved by volumetric payback.
 Such payback to TW will occur at the interconnect between TW and El Paso at Window Rock, Arizona.
 The volume will be delivered into TW’s pipeline as soon as practical and on a ratable basis.
 Such payback shall be completed no later than October 31, 2000.

-The resolution of the foregoing represents the resolution of all imbalance issues existing between the parties regarding the meters and dates enumerated in Attachment #1.
-El Paso, TW, and NNG do hereby release and forever discharge any and all claims, demands, and causes of action arising out of the imbalances attributable to periods prior to March 1, 2000.
+This letter Agreement represents the resolution of all imbalances currently existing between the parties regarding the meters and dates enumerated in Attachment #1.
+El Paso, TW and NNG do hereby release and forever discharge any and all claims, demands, and causes of action arising out of the metering imbalances reflected on Attachment #1 and attributable to periods prior to March 1, 2000.
+This letter Agreement in no way affects the resolution of any imbalances due to over- or under-deliveries of scheduled quantities pursuant to any operator balancing agreement between any of the parties.

 If El Paso is in agreement with the stated conditions, please execute this letter Agreement and return one copy to me.